umairzia1773/Final-Year-Project/README.md

 **Purpose:**
 This app is designed to allow users to upload PDF documents and ask context-based questions.
 The chatbot fetches relevant content from the uploaded documents and provides answers with metadata references, offering a highly focused and interactive experience.

+Brain.py
+==
+This brain.py file provides utility functions to process PDF files and create a vector database for efficient similarity-based content retrieval.

+**Key Features:**
+**PDF Parsing:**

+**parse_pdf:**
+Reads the content of a PDF file using PdfReader.
+Cleans and processes text (e.g., merges hyphenated words, removes extraneous newlines).
+Returns a list of cleaned text pages along with the filename.

+**Text to Documents Conversion:**

+**text_to_docs:**
+Splits the text content of each PDF page into manageable chunks using a RecursiveCharacterTextSplitter.

+Each chunk is converted into a Document object with metadata:
+**--Page number.
+--Chunk index.
+--Source (combination of page and chunk indices).
+--Filename (for referencing in answers).**

+**Document Indexing:**

+**docs_to_index:**

+Converts a list of Document objects into a searchable FAISS index.
+Uses OpenAI embeddings for encoding the document text.
+End-to-End Index Creation:

+**get_index_for_pdf:**

+Processes multiple PDF files by parsing, chunking, and indexing their content.
+Returns a FAISS vector database for retrieval operations.

+**Purpose:**
+This file serves as the "brain" behind the chatbot's ability to process and understand PDF content.
+It extracts, cleans, and structures PDF text into indexed chunks, enabling quick and accurate similarity-based searches when responding to user queries.